 Amira Jadoon, Ph.D.

-Jadoon regularly briefs and engages with elements at all levels of the United States Government, including the Intelligence Community and Department of Defense as well as with international organizations and policymakers.
+Jadoon is a 2026 Harry Frank Guggenheim Distinguished Scholar, and was named as as one of 50 honorees in the U.S. National Security & Foreign Affairs Leadership List in 2022, by the Center for Strategic and International Studies (CSIS).
+Jadoon regularly briefs and engages with elements at all levels of the United States Government, as well as with international organizations and policymakers.
 She is fluent in Urdu, Hindko, and Punjabi and holds a Ph.D. in Political Science (State University of New York, Albany) and an MSc in Economic Development (London School of Economics).
 Prior to beginning her career in academia and research, Dr. Jadoon worked as a consultant for Deloitte London (U.K.) between 2006-2011.

 Saif Tahir is a Preventing Violent Extremism (PVE) analyst and policy researcher with expertise in analysing jihadist propaganda narratives.
 His research focuses on analyzing jihadist propaganda, tactical and operational narratives, and the militant landscape across Pakistan and Afghanistan.
 As a doctoral candidate at Victoria University of Wellington, Saif’s research focuses on analyzing non-state actors' visual propaganda and online engagement patterns.